munificent/craftinginterpreters/book/hash-tables.md

 One of the original names for hash tables was "scatter table" because it takes the entries and scatters them throughout the array.
-The word "hash" came from the idea that a hash function takes the input data, chops it up, and tosses it all together into a pile to come up with a single number that touches all of those bits.
+The word "hash" came from the idea that a hash function takes the input data, chops it up, and tosses it all together into a pile to come up with a single number from all of those bits.

 </aside>

 There is a veritable pile of hash functions out there.
-Some are old and optimized for architectures no one uses any more.
+Some are old and optimized for architectures no one uses anymore.
 Some are designed to be fast, others cryptographically secure.
 Some take advantage of vector instructions and cache sizes for specific chips, others aim to maximize portability.

-There are people out there where designing and evaluating hash functions is, like, their *jam*.
+There are people out there for whom designing and evaluating hash functions is, like, their *jam*.
 I admire them, but I'm not mathematically astute enough to *be* one.
 So for clox, I picked a simple, well-worn hash function called [FNV-1a][] that's served me fine over the years.
 Consider <span